SAP-archive/docs/concepts/nlp_lexic/entity.md

 When a user is conversing with your bot in English, French, or Spanish, and your bot replies with a list, carousel, quick replies, or buttons, the user can refer to an item in the message using a superlative like *cheapest* or *most expensive*.
 For example, if the bot displays a list of flights, the user can tell the bot to book the cheapest or shortest flight, or to book the first or last flight.

-For your bot to map superlatives to items in the message, the **Resolve descriptions** checkbox must be selected in your bot's settings.
-You can check this on the **Settings** page for your bot under **Options**.
-For new bots, this checkbox is selected by default.
-For existing bots, you'll need to select it manually.
+For your bot to map superlatives to items in the message, you must select the **Resolve descriptions** checkbox on the **Settings** page for your bot under **Options**.
 Remember that only English, French, and Spanish are presently supported.

 When mapping superlatives to items in a message, the bot will always use the most recent list, carousel, quick replies, or buttons in the conversation history (if the conversation history contains more than one of these).